Jaclyn Rodrigues, Senior Manager, Programs & Events (she/her)

 One of her favourite things to do is spend time outside in the sunshine.
 Whether it’s in her parents backyard in their pool, on her balcony catching rays, or taking a picnic with her partner to High Park, you’re likely to find her spending her free time outside.

-Alexandra Loewen, Program & Events Coordinator (she/her)
+Alexandra Loewen, Senior Coordinator, Program & Events (she/her)

 She feels extremely lucky have been involved with Arts in the Parks since it started.
 She was volunteer for Arts in the Parks in 2016, was an intern in 2017 and joined the Foundation full time in 2018.
 When she isn’t working you can find her going for long walks, curling up with a good book or playing highly competitive, epic game tournaments with family.